 The same standardly oriented µCT-scan stacks (see above) were used for the acquisition of mid-diaphyseal parameters.
 Using Fiji, a cross-section was selected at mid-diaphysis; the latter was defined as the midpoint between most proximal and most distal points of either articular surfaces.
 Several sampled fossils did not preserve the mid-diaphysis.
 To compare them to the rest of the specimens, the latter were re-sampled at the level closest to mid-diaphysis preserved by each of those fossils (as assessed by superimposition with a complete specimen of the same species; MNHN.F.CSZ164 (humerus): 35% from proximal end; MNHN.F.CSZ166 (radius): 72% from the proximal end; see Table 1).
-Once the mid-diaphyseal cross-sections were selected, they were thresholded automatically (see above), but we manually checked the resulting image, which, in a few instances, required a manual correction of the levels.
-The whole sectional area (WArea), global compactness (both acquired with a custom ImageJ script, SOM 3), and cross-sectional parameters of the ‘Slice Geometry’ routine of BoneJ (Doube et al. 2010) were acquired.
+Once the diaphyseal cross-sections were selected, they were thresholded automatically (see above), but we manually checked the resulting image, which, in a few instances, required a manual correction of the levels.
+The whole sectional area (WArea), global compactness (GC; both acquired with a custom ImageJ script, SOM 3), and cross-sectional parameters of the ‘Slice Geometry’ routine of BoneJ (Doube et al. 2010) were acquired.
 For the following analyses, we focused on cross-sectional area (CSA) and the ratio of second moment of area around major to minor axes (Imax/Imin), also termed cross-sectional shape (CSS).
 If the ratio is close to one, CSS will usually be roughly circular.
 Values above one will entail increasingly elliptical shapes.
-The other trabecular parameters, however, can also be found in SOM 1.
+The other diaphyseal parameters, however, can also be found in SOM 1.
 Because it is redundant with GC, CSA will only be used as a potential body size proxy (see below).

 Statistics

-The whole statistical analysis was performed using R version 3.4.3.
+The statistical analysis was performed using R version 3.4.3.
 Amson et al. (2017a) accounted for size effects by computing a phylogenetically informed linear regression for each parameter, against a size proxy.
 If the regression was found as significant, its residuals were used as the ‘size-corrected’ parameter.
 But the size of “ground sloths”, well exceeding for most of them that of extant xenarthrans, could bias such a procedure.
 Indeed, the slightest error on the regression coefficients estimation would likely involve drastically different residuals for those outlying taxa (see also Discussion).
 We therefore favoured, for the present analysis, to normalize those parameters that have a dimension by dividing the trait value by a body size proxy (raised to the same dimension).
-As body size proxies, we considered the specimen-specific TV (for trabecular parameters) and WArea (mid-diaphyseal parameters) or body mass (BM; specific averages, because unknown for most collection specimens).
-Specific body masses were taken from the AnAge database (Tacutu et al. 2013) and additional sources when necessary (Vizcaíno et al. 1999; Hayssen 2010; Abba & Superina 2016; Smith & Owen 2017) for the extant species and from the specific sources mentioned above for the extinct.
+As body size proxies, we considered the specimen-specific TV (for trabecular parameters) and WArea (mid-diaphyseal parameters) or body mass (BM; species averages, because unknown for most collection specimens).
+Species body masses were taken from the AnAge database (Tacutu et al. 2013) and additional sources when necessary (Vizcaíno et al. 1999; Hayssen 2010; Abba & Superina 2016; Smith & Owen 2017) for the extant species and from the specific sources mentioned above for the extinct taxa.
 The coefficient of determination of regressions against a parameter well known to correlate with size (Tb.Th for trabecular parameters and CSA for mid-diaphyseal parameters) indicated that BM was more representative of the sample variance for the trabecular parameters, while it was WArea in the case of mid-diaphyseal parameters.
 They were accordingly used as body size proxies in the subsequent analyses.